StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/case-timelines/view-case-timeline.md

 <!-- md:license Gold --> <!-- md:license Platinum -->

-This topic provides step-by-step instructions for viewing a [case timeline](about-case-timelines.md) in TheHive.
+View a [case timeline](about-case-timelines.md) in TheHive to see a chronological overview of all events during your investigation.

 {% include-markdown "includes/other-reports-cases-from-case-timelines.md" %}